SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part3-learn-html-css-javascript.md

 I demo the basics of how HTML [with this super fast HTML crash course on CodePen](https://codepen.io/sumisastri/pen/yLgRpZN)

-As a brief guide to understanding this pen, HTML was designed in 1990 to share documents over the world wide web.
+A brief guide to understanding this pen.

+HTML was designed in 1990 to share documents over the world wide web.
 The current version in use is HTML5 with several enhancements to the original text-mark-up language.

 As it is a programming language, identifying HTML on a browser starts with meta-tags, or data invisible to the reader but read by a browser that is enclosed in `<> </>` known as opening and closing tags.